-Any eligible salaried and non-bargained hourly employee can make monthly contributions to the Plan up to 50% of his or her salary in increments of 1%.
-Contributions may be: (1) before-tax, which are not considered to be current taxable income of the contributing participant; (2) after-tax, which are considered to be current taxable income of the contributing participant, or; (3) a combination of before-tax and after-tax.
+Any eligible bargained hourly employee, after completion of the applicable probationary period, can make contributions to the Plan up to 50% of eligible compensation (straight-time earnings) in increments of 1%.
+Contributions may be: (1) before-tax, which are not considered to be current taxable income of the contributing participant; (2) after-tax, which are considered to be current taxable income of the contributing participant; or; (3) a combination of before-tax and after-tax.
 Additionally, beginning at age 50, catch-up contributions can be made up to a maximum of \$5,500 for 2010.
-Under the Tax Reform Act of 1986, participants meeting the definition of highly-compensated employees are limited by certain rules set forth by the Internal Revenue Service ("IRS") as to the percentage of salary that they can defer.
+Under the Tax Reform Act of 1986, participants meeting the definition of highly-compensated employees are limited by certain rules set forth by the Internal Revenue Service ("IRS") as to the percentage of eligible compensation that they can defer.

 The Plan also allows for employees who had tax deferred savings accounts with another employer to roll their funds into the Plan.
 Such funds can be rolled over directly from the other employer's plan, or from an Individual Retirement Account into which the employee had already deposited such funds.
 Participants may change their contribution levels as often as desired.
 Contributions are subject to certain limitations.
-The Company makes cash contributions at the rate of 100% of the first 3% of eligible compensation, plus 50% of the next 2% of eligible compensation, contributed by participants.
+The Company makes monthly cash contributions at a determined percentage of eligible compensation as specified in applicable participant collective bargaining agreements.
 Company contributions are invested in the MeadWestvaco Stock Fund.
 The Board of Directors of the Company may adjust the match percentage and may approve additional Company contributions at its discretion.
 The Company made no additional discretionary contributions during the 2010 plan year.